ismail2071/Bulletsub/TO-LIST.md

 (1) We really need to close this project soon
 ------------------------------------------------

-- [ ] reload danmu when change target video
-- [ ] fullscreen load danmu when user click load
-- [ ] not to load danmu to cuurent video twice
-- [ ] open danmu window need not to always resume timeline

 ------------------------------------------------
 (2) Nice to have functions
 ------------------------------------------------

+- [ ] not to load danmu to cuurent video twice
 - [ ] load danmu array, not single one
 - [ ] consider using iframe to implement and optimize danmu windows (more fashion danmu window)
 - [ ] survey context menu